samkrishna/seductionbook/essays/star-trek-v-america.md

 And yet he took a pass on it, instead choosing the past of least resistance: sticking with the British Imperial System.
 Our very non-standard ways of measuring things based on the British Empire won out.
 There was an extremely half-hearted effort passed by a Democratic Congress and signed by Pres.
 Gerald Ford calling for ["the voluntary conversion to the metric system."](https://www.theverge.com/2019/6/25/18693533/metric-system-measurement-us-conversion-act-verge-science)

 And because it's voluntary, nothing will ever happen in relationship to that Act.
+Or us getting with the goddamn program the rest of the planet is on.
+And every so often, [we'll have stupid shit like this](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Project_costs) that costed around HALF A BILLION DOLLARS adjusted for inflation.

+Thanks, TJ.